dotnet/crank/docs/storing_results.md

 | Scenario | `nvarchard(200)` | hello | name of the scenario that was used |
 | Description | `nvarchard(200)` | custom string representing extra information about the job | |
 | Document | `nvarchar(max)` | { jobResults: {} } | json document containing the results of the job |

+### Elasticsearch

+Use `--es [server-url] --index [index-name]` arguments to store in the specified Elasticsearch server.
+The url must point to an existing Elasticsearch instance.
+The first time it's called the mapping of the required index will be created.

+The created index has the same set of fields as SqlServer